-I. INTRODUCTION
+I. Introduction

-According to Indian aesthetics, each poem or musical composition produces a certain rasa (emotion).
-Literally, rasa means juice, but in musical context it implies more than an aesthetic relish-a transcendental experience.
-Some consider rasa as sentiment, but it is something subtle, even more than an emotion or empathy.
+According to Indian aesthetics, each poem or musical composition produces a certain rasa (emotion). consider rasa as sentiment, but it is something subtle, even more than an emotion or empathy.
 Different types of music evoke different feelings and emotions.
 Certain sounds produce joy, others grief and yet others affection and tenderness.
-Rasa is essentially emotional reaction and Awareness of it.
+Rasa is essentially emotional reaction and awareness of it.
 The feeling may be pleasant or sad, high or low, sublime or ludicrous, actual or imaginary, furious or peaceful.
 By and large, each raga is supposed to evoke a single emotion.
-For example, the notes of Khamaj raga are said to create a Happiness mood. darbari raga is producing sad and gives a feeling of depression.
+For example, the notes of Khamaj raga are said to create a Happiness mood, darbari raga is producing sad and gives a feeling of depression.
 During the past few years, we have witnessed a development of a computationally simple yet very efficient texture operator called Local Binary Patterns (LBP) [3].
 The LBP operator is defined as a grayscale invariant texture measure, derived from a general definition of texture in a local neighborhood.
 Through its extensions, the LBP operator has been made into a really powerful measure of image texture, showing excellent results in terms of accuracy and computational complexity in many empirical studies.
 The LBP operator can be seen as a unifying approach to the traditionally divergent statistical and structural models of texture analysis.
 Perhaps the most important property of the LBP operator in real world applications is its tolerance against illumination changes.
 Another equally important is its computational simplicity, which makes it possible to analyze images in challenging real-time settings.
 The LBP method has already been used in a large number of applications all over the world, including visual inspection, image retrieval, remote sensing, biomedical image analysis, face image analysis, motion analysis, environment modeling, and outdoor scene analysis.
 More recent developments showed that the LBP approach also provides outstanding results in representing and analyzing faces in both still images and video sequences.